Kakapel Rockshelter: Dating/chronology

 The site is dated to four periods using radiocarbon dating.
 First, human remains also sampled for aDNA, produced a date of 3900 BP, placing the site in the Later Stone Age of East Africa, also identified as Kansyore.
 Two other individuals (human remains) also used in the aDNA study, dated to 900 and 300 BP (two late Iron Age dates).
 Twenty-three samples from plants (including charcoal) and other animal remains have yielded dates ranging from 9000 BP to 300 BP showing use of the site during the Holocene.

 Finds

 The shelter walls have rock art (people, animals, and geometric representations).
 The excavations yielded a sizable collection that includes ceramics (punctated and roulette pottery), wood, human remains, charcoal, seeds, and nutshells as well as archaeological features (pits and hearths).
 There are also uncarbonized materials and other carbonized materials that are difficult to identify.

 Archaeobotany

 Soil samples collected during the excavation were floated to separate heavy and light fractions in order to extract the archaeobotanical remains.
 Only a small percentage of the seeds were identified beyond family level.
 The site has yielded the first evidence for finger millet (E. coracana) and cowpea (V. unguiculata) cultivation in western Kenya.
 Peas, millet and other crops might have therefore been introduced in the region from northeast Africa following River Nile.
+The spread of crops to regions like Kakapel was influenced more by cultural exchange and trade networks than by climate change alone.